 The CAMU is located within the boundaries of property owned and operated by BEC, in an area formerly designated as the Clark County Industrial Plant Area, and is bordered on all sides by former and present industrial production facilities of the BMI Industrial Complex.
 More specifically, the CAMU is bounded on the south by property owned by Pioneer.
 The eastern boundary is the border between property owned by Kerr-McGee and property owned by BEC.
 The northern boundary is defined by the northern limit of the toe of the closed BMI Landfill.
 The western boundary is defined by a northwest trending line that runs along the western margin of the proposed aggregate borrow pit area.
 The existing BMI Landfill, the western-most trade effluent pond and portions of the adjacent second trade-effluent pond are within the boundary of the CAMU.
-Figure 2 illustrates the boundaries of the CAMU and remainder of the Westside property.
+Figure 2 illustrates the boundaries of the CAMU and remainder of the property west of Boulder Highway.

-The CAMU will contain contaminated soils excavated from the Eastside, as more fully described in the Closure Plan (BRC 2006, in preparation).
-Plans for the CAMU being proposed at the Site are currently in the engineering design phase and will be submitted to NDEP for its review as a revised Remedial Action Plan.
+The CAMU will contain contaminated soils excavated from the Eastside, as more fully described in the BRC Closure Plan (BRC, ERM, and DBS&A 2007).
+Plans for the CAMU being proposed at the Site are currently in the engineering design phase and have been submitted to NDEP for its review in the Remedial Action Plan (BRC 2007).